hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 Type variables allow one to specify relationships between types of arguments and return values.
 The type of an argument might not be known;
-but it might known that two arguments must always have the same type, or that the return type of a function must match the type of an argument.
+but it might be known that two arguments must always have the same type, or that the return type of a function must match the type of an argument.
 A function that returns the first element of a list can take any type of list as an argument -